 \section{Abstract}

-In this paper, we study generically extendible cardinal, which is a generic version of extendible cardinal.
-We prove that the generic extendibility of $\om_1$ or $\om_2$ has small consistency strength, but of a cardinal $>\om_2$ is not.
-We also consider some results concerning with generically extendible cardinals, such as indestructibility, generic absoluteness of the reals, and Boolean valued second order logic.
+In this paper, we study the notion of a generically extendible cardinal, which is a generic version of an extendible cardinal.
+We prove that the generic extendibility of $\om_1$ or $\om_2$ has small consistency strength, but that of a cardinal $>\om_2$ does not.
+We also consider some results concerned with generically extendible cardinals, such as indestructibility, generic absoluteness of the reals, and Boolean valued second order logic.